 While the UN Model Regulations are there for other national and international bodies to conform to, it is your responsibility as a shipper to ensure that you are following the regulations required by governments and other international organisations in countries that you are shipping from/to.

-USA follow CFR (The Code of Federal Regulations) regulations, whereas the UK and European countries abide by ADR (The European Agreement concerning the International Carriage of Dangerous Goods by Road) regulations.
+The UK and European countries abide by ADR (The European Agreement concerning the International Carriage of Dangerous Goods by Road) regulations, whereas the USA follow CFR (The Code of Federal Regulations) regulations.

 The ICAO (International Civil Aviation Organization) is an international regulatory code that provides a global reference for dangerous goods being shipped by air all over the world, and all global airlines recognise IATA regulations.